 We started by eating a chili and soup that had been in the freezer for well over half a year.
 We made a smoothie and a double batch of banana bread from the frozen fruit in there as well.
 Yum!
 There are probably still a dozen frozen bananas in there.
 We can’t be the only ones who have a freezer filled with bananas!

 We also used some hemp flour in our smoothie.
 It’s not as nice in a smoothie because it’s gritty and green, unlike hemp seeds which blend perfectly.
 We will have to just eat it fo a while until it’s gone.
 It’s not our favorite thing, but it’s still nutritious and we will make sure to only buy hemp seeds next time.

 P.S.
 It’s perfectly ok to eat food passed it’s best before date.
 The name is literally “best before”, not “inedible by”.
 Just be cautious about food in dented, bulging or rusty cans, which should not be eaten.

-Minimize food waste!
+6. Minimize food waste!

 I like to think we’re pretty good about not wasting food.
-We love eating leftovers, we save veggie scraps and bones for stock, we turn wilted fruit into smoothies or freeze it, and more.
-When I cook with other people, I see what they throw out and know that we definitely waste less than the average household.
+We love eating leftovers, we save veggie scraps and bones for stock, we turn wilted fruit into smoothies or freeze it, regrow celery & green onions from scraps, and more.

 Preserving food to prevent food waste:

 I bake sourdough bread and turn it into breadcrumbs or croutons if it gets dried out.
 I’ve noticed we have A LOT of breadcrumbs though.
 I’m going to start freezing half the loaf right off the bat so we can eat it as bread.

 Also we occasionally throw out a portion of soup that got forgotten about in the back of the fridge.
 If we just freeze a portion or two right away after cooking it, this would probably be completely prevented.